-And when swing trading you want to be in a position between 5 and 20 days so you need to give the trade a little bit more room.
-So therefore, you need a stop loss of at least $2.
+And when swing trading, you want to be in a position between 5 and 20 days so you need to give the trade a little bit more room.
+Therefore, you need a stop loss of at least $2.

 When day trading you can use a much smaller stop loss.
 I personally like to use a stop loss that’s 10% of the average daily range, the ADR.